mako-framework/docs/02_routing_and_controllers/03_request.md

 $data = $this->request->getData();
 ```

-The parameter collections also include the following methods in addition to the ones shown in the examples above.
+The parameter collections also includes the following methods in addition to the ones shown in the examples above.

 | Method                             | Description                                                                 |
 |------------------------------------|-----------------------------------------------------------------------------|